alixedi/land/apps/lituk.md

       anymore.
 Only practising from this app can guarantee that u will pass your Life in the UK Test.
     image: ../assets/uploads/practice-6-.jpg
-  - title: Revise all the questions you find tricky
+  - title: Review section for last-minute preparation
-    description: The day before your real test, would it not be neat if you could revise all the questions that you found tricky?
+    description: The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?
       The Life in the UK Untangled app has just the thing.
-It keeps track of all the questions you found tricky and stores them in a handy list for revision.
+The Review feature keeps track of all the questions you found tricky and stores them in a handy list for revision.
     image: ../assets/uploads/revise.jpg
   - title: Instantly search for a word or a phrase
     description: No more "Was Elizabeth 1 the daughter of Anne Boleyn or Catherine